Go to main content

 • Social Sciences.

-[Recruitment rules for the areas of: Humanities and Theology; Natural Sciences; Social Sciences; The Arts]
+Recruitment rules for the areas of Humanities and Theology Natural Sciences Social Sciences The Arts 2.

 Admission Committee Admission Committee

-The Rector appoints the recruitment committee for the Doctoral School, as well as the area and discipline committees, before the start of the recruitment process.
+The Rector appoints the admission committee for the Doctoral School, as well as the area and discipline committees, before the start of the recruitment process.
 Each committee includes representatives of doctoral students.
-Within the period specified in the recruitment schedule, registered candidates may submit objections to the composition of a committee if the participation of a particular member raises justified doubts regarding their impartiality.
+Within the period specified in the admission schedule, registered candidates may submit objections to the composition of a committee if the participation of a particular member raises justified doubts regarding their impartiality.

 The compositions of the committees will be published after their appointment, no later than May 31, 2026.